 Due to their super low strength (body weight only) and difficulty to place, they are only useful for aid climbing.
-Every aid climber should know how to place copperheads, even if it's just to replace the occasional one which has ripped out on a trade route.
+Every aid climber should know how to place copperheads, even if it's just to replace the occasional one which has ripped out on a popular route.

 Heads work best in small pods, flared constrictions, or shallow grooves where pitons or offset cams and nuts won't quite fit.
 Try to get a beak or a small brass nut to fit in first.
 If this doesn't work, bring out your 'heading kit'.

+Use a wire brush to scrub away loose rock fragments.
+Then use a toothbrush to 'dust' the placement.
 For a head to stick, the placement must be clean and dry.
-A layer of water, dust or mystery oozing green slime between the head and rock will prevent the head from sticking.
+A layer of water, dust or slime between the head and rock will prevent the head from sticking.

 Hold the head against a flat and clean section of rock away from the placement and hit it with the square end of your hammer to make it the same shape as the slot.